A customer-friendly API does not begin with a pretty schema. It begins with respect for how clients live with the contract every day.

 Customer-friendly API

-This article was born around 2020, when I was explaining to backend teams that “100,500 separate endpoints” do not make an API user-friendly.
-To assemble one screen, clients sometimes had to pull 50 different handlers, which broke the UX and slowed down the development of the product.
+This article grew out of conversations around 2020, when I was explaining to server-side teams that a long list of separate API entry points does not make an API friendly.
+To assemble one screen, clients sometimes had to call many internal services, which hurt UX and slowed product development.

-- There is a set of endpoints and services.
+- The server team sees a set of API entry points and services.

 Client's view